 - The second option is a Medicare Supplement plan, sometimes also called a Medigap plan.
 It works in addition to Original Medicare.
-For an additional premium, these plans cover some or all the costs that Original Medicare doesn’t provide for, so that your out of pocket costs are lower.
+For an added premium, these plans cover some or all the costs that Original Medicare doesn’t provide for, so your out-of-pocket costs are lower.
 Medigap plans can cover costs like copays and deductibles, but they generally don’t cover things like long-term care or vision care.
-They don’t include prescription drug coverage (called Part D), either, so beneficiaries still may need a PDP, for an additional monthly premium.
+They also don’t include prescription drug coverage (called Part D) either, so beneficiaries still may need to enroll in a PDP, with a separate monthly premium.

-These plans might remind you of the options available from your employer when you or your spouse was working; they tend to be best for individuals who would like to simplify their coverage so that they receive all their benefits from one insurance provider.
-MA and MAPD plans cover everything that Original Medicare pays for plus additional benefits, like hearing aids.
-Beneficiaries must continue to pay their Part B premiums in addition to their MA or MAPD premium, but there are options to choose from at a range of price points, including some with a $0 premium, like our Keystone 65 Basic HMO plan.
+MA and MAPD plans might remind you of the options available from your employer when you or your spouse were working; they tend to be best for individuals who would like to simplify their coverage so that they receive all their benefits from one insurance provider.
+They cover everything that Original Medicare pays for plus additional benefits, like hearing aids.
+Beneficiaries must continue to pay their Part B premiums in addition to their MA or MAPD premium, but there are options to choose from at a range of price points, including some with a $0 monthly premium, like our Keystone 65 Basic HMO plan.

 2. Review Your Costs

 Once you understand the three options for Medicare coverage – Original Medicare, Medicare Supplement, and Medicare Advantage – it’s time to think about health care costs.
-Health care costs are widely variable, depending on everything from a beneficiary’s overall health to where they live and how easily they can access doctors and hospitals.
+These vary widely from one person to another, depending on everything from your overall health to where you live and how easily you can access doctors and hospitals.
 There are a few key things to think about when considering health care costs.

-- Do you mind sharing in the cost of your health care like paying a copay for seeing a provider, or do you prefer to a higher monthly premium to avoid paying every time you see the doctor?
+- Do you mind sharing in the cost of your health care, like paying a copay for seeing a provider, or do you prefer to have a higher monthly premium so you don’t have to pay every time you see the doctor?

-- Are you looking for an all-in-one plan that includes coverage for your medical care and Part D prescription drugs?
+- Are you looking for an all-in-one plan that covers both your medical care and your Part D prescription drugs?

 3. Take Advantage of Available Resources

 No one has to navigate Medicare alone.
-Register for a live seminar to learn more about the basics of Medicare.
-Log in for a webinar, reach out to a local agent who can come to your home for a one-on-one consultation about your plan options, or call us if you have questions!
-Our agents are standing by to help talk through your questions.
+Register for a webinar to learn more about the basics of Medicare.
+You can also reach out to a local Independence agent to arrange a one-on-one consultation about your plan options, or call us if you have questions!
+Our agents are standing by to help answer your questions.
 Take advantage of the resources available to you, and you’ll be an informed Medicare consumer in no time.